"She is the type of barrister solicitors dream of being able to instruct."Legal 500 2019

 "A very talented junior – feisty with an eagle eye for detail."Legal 500 2018

 Jennifer Lee is a specialist family law practitioner.
 She has wide experience of complex children cases, and a thriving practice in the area of family finance.
 She has successfully represented high net worth clients in cases involving family businesses and inherited wealth, significant pensions, nuptial agreements, and complex trusts.
-Many of her cases also involve foreign assets and jurisdictional issues, and some concern the validity or otherwise of an overseas marriage or divorce.
+Many of her cases also involve foreign assets and cross-jurisdictional issues, and the validity or otherwise of an overseas marriage or divorce (including cases pertaining to Asia and Africa).
 She has appeared in a number of high-profile reported cases, most notably in Veluppillai v Veluppillai & Ors EWHC 3095 (Fam) (High Court) and in LFL v LSL (McKenzie Friends & Breach of Court Orders) EWFC B62 (see below).
 Over the years, Jennifer has also developed an interest in the Court of Protection, and in surrogacy and modern families, having acted for commissioning parents in HFEA cases.
 Jennifer appears at all levels of court, and also regularly appears in arbitrations, private FDRs and mediations.
 Jennifer continues to be ranked as a “Leading Junior- Family and Children Law” in The Legal 500, and as a specialist in family/matrimonial law in Chambers & Partners (UK Bar).
 She has been highly commended for her attention to detail and her robust approach, both in negotiations and during hearings.

 Jennifer has a niche civil practice, with an emphasis on heavy-weight commercial litigation, and on property and landlord & tenant law.
 She has experience of cases involving foreign jurisdictions, and has an interest in ADR (in international arbitration in particular).